 Step 2 – Set Up An Alert

-You can set up an alert for every topic, business name, person, brand or website you would like to track.
-You can track product brands, employees, influencers, competitors, celebrities, investors, etc. There is no limit to how many alerts you can set up.
+Set up alerts for every topic, business name, person or website you would like to receive updates about.
+This service lets you track product brands, employees, influencers, competitors, investors, celebrities, etc. There are no limits to the number of alerts you can set up.

 (Google Alerts – preferences)